Jupyter Hub¶

 Warning

 Kernels are programming language specific processes that run independently and interact with Jupyter and their user interfaces.
+Kernels can be changed using the Kernel > Changer kernel menu.

-Python Kernel¶
+Python Kernel

 When the kernel list is located outside your home directory it can be reseted.
 If that happens, run this one-line command from your terminal to add every conda environment on your profile to the kernel list.